nilscorte/htt/README.md

 HTC Vive and Oculus Rift with Touch provide 6DoF and controllers for both hands.
 HTC Vive also provides trackers for tracking additional objects in the real world into VR.

+## Install

+In order to playback hubs avatars via the querystring parameter ?bot=true we first need to install some tools (github, nodejs, hubs-master, some node libraries)

+1. Open a terminal and find out if you have already installed git (to get git goto https://git-scm.com/downloads)
+> git --version

+2. Find out if you have already installed nodejs
+> node -v (to get nodejs goto https://nodejs.org/en/download/)

+3. npm is distributed with Node.js- which means that when you download Node.js, you automatically get npm installed on your computer.
+To be on the safe side lets check if npm is installed by typing
+> npm -v

+4. To get the latest version of npm
+> npm install npm@latest -g

+5.